MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/TreeIter.md

 Description
 ===========

-A struct that specifies a TreeIter around a rectangular area that can be of different width on each side.
+A struct that specifies a TreeIter.

 Synopsis
 ========